ruyrybeyro/chrootvpn/README.md

 - For delivering the script to other users, you can fill up VPN and VPNIP variables at the beginning of the script.
 They can then install it as:

         vpn.sh -i

+- For opening issues, please provide de output debug information, adding -d to your command line:

+        vpn.sh -d

+- Depending on how much of the chroot is installed, also seeing logs can be useful, as in:

+        vpn.sh logs

 USAGE
 =====